Freeport, Texas

 Freeport is a city in Brazoria County, Texas, United States, located on the Gulf of Mexico, founded in 1912.
-According to the 2020 census, the city population was 10,696, down from 12,049 in 2010, where Hispanic or Latino were 52% of the population.
+According to the 2020 census, the city population was 10,696, down from 12,049 in 2010.

 Freeport's economic growth began in 1939 with the construction of Dow Chemical Company facilities, which remain its largest employer and are the largest integrated chemical manufacturing facility in the United States.

 In 2002, Freeport LNG was founded; an LNG export terminal was developed in the early 2010s after the US shale gas revolution and came online in 2019.
 In June 2022 a pipeline rupture and explosion closed the terminal until February 2023.